 Bettering the overall well-being of our community is crucial to our values.
-Our faculty, staff and students regularly participate in community service projects, and conduct research aimed at serving communities at home, nationwide and abroad.
+Our faculty, staff and students regularly participate in community service projects and conduct research aimed at serving communities at home, nationwide and abroad.

 Aging and Humanities

-Incorporating the humanities with the study of aging and health offers opportunity to gain insight into the intersection of the human experience and the rapidly changing landscape of science, technology and public policy in health care.
+Incorporating the humanities with the study of aging and health offers the opportunity to gain insight into the intersection of the human experience and the rapidly changing landscape of science, technology and public policy in health care.
 GW Nursing's Dr. Beverly Lunsford serves as director of the Center for Aging, Health and Humanities.

 1919 Pennsylvania Ave NW